nginx/agent/hugo/content/installation-oss.md

 ## Install NGINX Agent from NGINX Repository

-First ensure that you are running a supported distribution and architecture: [technical specifications](../technical-specifications/)
+First, ensure that you are running a supported distribution and architecture: [technical specifications](../technical-specifications/)

 Before you install NGINX Agent for the first time on your system, you need to set up the nginx-agent packages repository.
-Afterward, you can install and update nginx agent from the repository.
+Afterward, you can install and update NGINX Agent from the repository.

 - [RHEL, CentOS, Rocky Linux, AlmaLinux and Oracle Linux](#rhel-centos-rocky-linux-almalinux-and-oracle-linux)
 - [Ubuntu](#ubuntu)